shahraj81/aida/tools/confidence-aggregation/dockers/TA1_GR_ConfidenceAggregation/README.md

 # How to build the docker

-In order to build the docker, assuming that you are inside the following directory:
+In order to build the docker, first change to the following directory:

 `dockers/TA1_GR_ConfidenceAggregation`

-Once you are inside the above mentioned directory, you would need to run the following command:
+and then run the following command:

 ~~~
 make build